RebelToolbox/RebelDocumentation/contributing/class_reference_writing_guidelines.rst

 ==================================

 This page explains how to write the class reference.
-You will learn where to write new descriptions for the classes, methods, and properties for Godot's built-in node types.
+You will learn where to write new descriptions for the classes, methods, and properties for Rebel Engine's built-in node types.

 .. seealso::

-    To learn to submit your changes to the Godot project using the Git version control system, see :ref:`doc_updating_the_class_reference`.
+    To learn to submit your changes to the Rebel Engine project using the Git version control system, see :ref:`doc_updating_the_class_reference`.

 The reference for each class is contained in an XML file like the one below: